Paul Gascoigne: International career

 Gascoigne went to the World Cup in Italy, having never started a competitive international.
 He played in all three of the group games and England topped Group F, Gascoigne providing the assist for Mark Wright's winner against Egypt.
 In the first knockout game against Belgium, he made another assist after chipping a free-kick into the penalty area, where David Platt volleyed the ball into the net.
 Gascoigne was at the centre of the action again in the quarter-final clash with Cameroon when he gave away a penalty, which Cameroon converted.
 In extra time, he made a successful through-ball pass from which Gary Lineker won and subsequently scored a penalty, which proved to be the winning goal.
 Referring to the 1990 World Cup, Bryan Robson later commented that Gascoigne was the "best player" he had ever played with, saying that in 1990 he "was challenging Maradona as the best player in the world at that time."
+During the quarter-final match against Cameroon, Gascoigne completed 13 dribbles, tying the World Cup record for most dribbles completed in a match set by Brazil's Jairzinho against Uruguay in 1970; his record was broken four years later by Jay-Jay Okocha, who completed 15 in Nigeria's round of 16 tie with Italy.

 "Before Paul Gascoigne, did anyone ever become a national hero and a dead-cert millionaire by crying?
 Fabulous.
 Weep and the world weeps with you."

 — — Salman Rushdie writing in The Independent in 1990.